 I have always loved Christy Moore's version of Ride On, a song whose lyrics may conceal mysteries - he says it is up the individual to reach his or her conclusion - but spring from its writer Jimmy MacCarthy's early life as an apprentice jockey.

 Coughlan is an excellent and highly expressive singer but tackles Ride On at too much of a gallop whereas MacCarthy's song cries out for a slow trot.

 There are many other versions worth a listen.
 Coldplay accompanied Moore, described by Chris Martin as a musical hero, after bringing him on stage at a festival in Kildare.

 Unusually for me, I bought an album via iTunes by Dance to Tipperary mainly on the strength of their splendid delivery of the adopted anthem, Fields of Athenry at a packed Celtic Park (Liverpool supporters "borrowed" and adapted the song but would claim they did so only after You'll Never Walk Alone was nicked by the green part of Glasgow).

 So, of course, has MacCarthy himself.
-For me, none holds a candle a song that might have been made for Christy Moore.
+For me, none holds a candle to Christy Moore’s treatment.
+It’s a song that might have been made for him.

 You, of course, may disagree.